 Section 8D of the Agvet Code states that at any time after the application is made and before it is determined, the applicant may withdraw it by giving the APVMA written notice of the withdrawal signed by the applicant.

-(b) will, by agreement of the applicant and the APVMA, be assessed in accordance with assessment periods set out in a project plan for the application agreed to by the applicant and the APVMA.
+- (b) the applicant and the APVMA have agreed that it will be assessed in accordance with assessment periods set out in a project plan for the application agreed to by the applicant and the APVMA.

 Timeframe and fees

-The following modules are required for all timeshift applications, unless otherwise indicated during PAA and documented in the agreed project plan for the application:
+The modules required for a timeshift application will be agreed between the applicant and the APVMA during PAA and documented in the agreed project plan for the application.

 More information about module types and fees can be found on our website.